zeroasterisk/elixir-101-codelab/README.md

 The codelab is split into sub-projects, and instructions are in the README in each folder, as well as in files.

-Simply start from the top and fix the code as you go.
+Simply start from the top and fix the code as you go, and watch tests turn green.